Drew3KW/mischief-made-analytics/docs/milestones/26-docker-local-env-hardening.md

 - a committed `.env.example` template
 - a local-only `.env` file for machine-specific configuration
-- a `.dockerignore` file to keep secrets, data drops, logs, and local runtime files out of Docker build context
+- a `.dockerignore` file to keep secrets, data drops, logs, and runtime files out of Docker build context
 - improved `.gitignore` protection for local-only files
 - a cleaner `docker-compose.yml` that uses environment variables instead of hardcoding local configuration values
 - a validated VS Code + Docker Compose + Airflow localhost UI workflow